What Is Debt Consolidation?

 When Debt Consolidation Works

-Consolidation produces a genuine financial benefit when:
+Consolidation produces a real financial benefit when all four of these apply:

 1. The new rate is lower than your current average rate.
 If you have credit cards at 22-28% APR and can consolidate into a personal loan at 8%, you save significantly in interest.
 Calculate your current weighted average rate before deciding.

 2. You close the consolidated accounts.
-The most common consolidation trap: people consolidate card debt into a loan, then slowly run the cards back up β€” ending up with both the loan AND the card balances.
+The most common trap: people consolidate card debt into a loan, then slowly run the cards back up - ending up with both the loan AND new card balances.
 Close or cut up the consolidated accounts immediately.

-4. You've addressed the underlying behaviour.
-Consolidation is a tool, not a solution.
-If the debt was caused by overspending, consolidation without a budget change leads back to the same position β€” but with an additional loan.
+4. You've dealt with the underlying behaviour.
+Consolidation is a tool, not a fix.
+If the debt came from overspending, consolidation without a budget change just puts you back in the same position - with an extra loan on top.

 When Consolidation Is a Mistake